quenio/ATN/Manual/Assertions/README.md

 ## Disjunct Assertions

-An assertion composed of two other assertions by the disjunction operator:
+An assertion composed of two other assertions by the disjunction operator (`or`):

 ```haskell
 true: Boolean